Benedict-Carling/Cryptif.ai/README.md

 # Cryptif.ai

-## A progressive Flask web app for decryption using cutting edge deep learning techniques.
+## A Flask web app for decryption using Machine Learning techniques.

 A personal project for me to learn more about machine learning, handling noisy data and cryptanalysis